built-on-openfin/web-starter/how-to/web-interop/README.md

 - imports this code and initializes it.
 - brings in required content through an iframe.
+- brings in the required css for the @openfin/core-web layout system.

+The host page initializes the OpenFin layout system and brings in a required css file that styles the layout system.
+This styles.css is brought in from the [@openfin/core-web](https://www.npmjs.com/package/@openfin/core-web) npm package.
+This style is copied to the public/style folder as core-web-styles.css using our [scripts/copy-core-web.js](./scripts/copy-core-web.js) script.
+It runs as part of the build process.

 ### IFrame Broker

 This is the iframe that is referenced by the Host and Content Providers and it is how they communicate with each other.
 The iframe broker html page and the shared-webworker.js file have to reside on the same domain as the **host**.

 The [iframe broker html page](./public/platform/iframe-broker.html) uses the shared-webworker.js file that comes as part of the [@openfin/core-web](https://www.npmjs.com/package/@openfin/core-web) npm package.
+This script is copied to the public/js folder as shared-worker.bundle.js using our [scripts/copy-core-web.js](./scripts/copy-core-web.js) script.
+It runs as part of the build process.

 The iframe broker needs some initialization logic as well.